-Childnet is a non-profit organisation working with others to help make the internet a great and safe place for children.
+Childnet International is a non-profit organisation working with others to help make the internet a great and safe place for children.
+Their site provides a parent/carer toolkit, video lessons amongst other key resources.
+Childnet.

-UK Safer Internet Centre is a site which helps to explain how you can set up filters on your home internet to prevent age inappropriate content being accessed on devices in your home.
+UK Safer Internet Centre is a site which helps to explain how you can set up filters on your home internet (BT, Sky, TalkTalk or Virgin Media) to prevent age-inappropriate content being accessed on devices in your home.
+Safer Internet.

-School contact: If you have any concerns relating to the safeguarding of your child online please contact our Safeguarding Team, who will be able to advise:
+School contacts: If you have any concerns relating to the safeguarding of your child online please contact our Safeguarding Team, who will be able to advise:

 Ms Rachel Lee, Inclusions Officer and Deputy DSL – Rachel.firstname.lastname@example.org